Comment

 Iza Daddy

 “Viggo” is a gorgeous warhorse who retired at age 11 after a whopping 75 starts.
 In December 2024, we treated a bone chip in his fetlock with PRP (platelet rich plasma) and restarted his training in January 2025.
 Viggo is a 17.1, gorgeous bay with so much potential.
-He is one to watch!
+He is restarted under saddle and goes well in an english or western saddle.
+This horse is a total catch!

 February 2025